danielcbit/apcctrl/doc/manual/manual.rst

 Platforms and Versions
 ~~~~~~~~~~~~~~~~~~~~~~

-Apcupsd supports USB UPSes on Windows XP and newer, including 64 bit systems.
+apcctrl supports USB UPSes on Windows XP and newer, including 64 bit systems.

 USB Driver Installation
 ~~~~~~~~~~~~~~~~~~~~~~~

 USB connected UPSes on Windows require a special driver.
-In most cases, this driver is automatically installed when you install Apcupsd.
+In most cases, this driver is automatically installed when you install apcctrl.
 However in some cases you may need to install the driver manually.
-For detailed instructions, please see the ``install.txt`` file located in the driver folder of your Apcupsd install.
+For detailed instructions, please see the ``install.txt`` file located in the driver folder of your apcctrl install.

 Verifying Device Detection and Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installing Apcupsd (and the Apcupsd USB driver, if
+After installing apcctrl (and the apcctrl USB driver, if
 necessary), plug in your UPS USB cable and open the Windows Device
 Manager.
-You should see a ``American Power Conversion USB UPS (Apcupsd)``
+You should see a ``American Power Conversion USB UPS (apcctrl)``
 listed under the ``Batteries`` section.
 If a device of that name does not
 appear, check that your UPS is powered on and that the USB cable is connected
 at both ends.
 Reinstall the driver as directed above if needed.